 Some more info on focusing from my older post

 Liked this session? make sure to check out my earlier sessions here.

-Hope I am able to add some focus on sharpness.
-Have a questions? post it below.
+Hope I am able to add some focus to sharpness.
+Have questions? post it below.

 - Post one or two pictures, keeping today’s topic of “Sharpness” in mind.
 Apply all the things we learnt in the previous sessions.
 (I recommend fresh pictures if possible, but old pictures also fine!)

-- Try to put exif data (shutter speed, aperture, ISO) so that I can comment better unless you shot the picture on mobile phone.
+- Try to put EXIF data (shutter speed, aperture, ISO) so that I can comment better unless you shot the picture on the mobile phone.

 - Add a tag ‘XDrivePhoto’

 - Add a pingback to this post.
 (Basically, copy the URL of this post, and paste to your post.
 (Anywhere)